 When you sync your iPhone, iPad or iPad to iTunes you will notice that a yellow bar titled ‘other’ listed in the usage bar graph.
 If it is anything like mine it can take up loads of storage space.

-This is something I noticed on my own iPhone and after it creeped up to 4GB I decided I had to find out what this other data was and how to delete it.
+This is something I noticed on my own iPhone and after it crept up to 4GB I decided I had to find out what this other data was and how to delete it.
 After all removing it creates loads of extra space for storing important stuff like photos and videos.

 What is iTunes other data?

-When you look at the iTunes usage bar you will see that there are separate coloured bars for:
+When you look at the iTunes usage bar you will see that there are separate colored bars for:

 - Documents and data